N0tA1dan/C/README.md

 - C is very fast and can be used for virtually anything.
 - C has a very clean syntax and is implemented in many applications we use today
-- Powerful and efficient
+- C is Powerful and efficient

 # Downsides

 - C can be difficult to build high level applications without enough experience.
-- Lack of memory safety
+- C Lacks of memory safety
-- Lack of Object Orientation
+- C Lacks of Object Orientation
-- no namespace
+- C has no namespace
-- No Garbage Collection
+- C has no Garbage Collection

 And many more.
 Do not let the downsides scare you away from C, it takes skill to write and C and if you put the time in you can be a great programmer